 Basile Baudez specializes in eighteenth- and nineteenth-century European architecture.
 Focusing on the role of architecture in politics and society, his latest research investigates modes of graphic communication devised by architects and engineers to convey information amongst themselves and the public sphere.
 His first book Architecture et Tradition Académique au Siècle des Lumières (2012) questions the nature of the relationship between political bodies and architects in three early-modern European academies: Paris, Madrid and Rome.
 His co-edited volume Chalgrin.
 Architectes et Architecture entre l’Ancien Régime et l’Empire (2016) considers the impact of the French Revolution on a generation of neo-classical, European architects.
 He has curated exhibitions on architectural drawings at the Ecole des Beaux-Arts in Paris and the Courtauld Institute of Art in London.

 Currently, Baudez is completing a book addressing early modern architectural draftsmanship.
 Tentatively entitled Unessential Colors, this study questions the role of color in Western architectural representation from the Renaissance to the nineteenth century under the concepts of convention, imitation and seduction.
-With Jennifer Tonkovitch (Morgan Library & Museum), he is developing an exhibition about the architect Jean-Jacques Lequeu that considers his modes of architectural representation during the French Revolution.
+He argues that color is only used by architects at moments when their trade comes closer to either the cartographic world of engineers or the picturesque realm of painters.

 Baudez joined Princeton’s faculty in 2018.
 Previously, he was assistant professor of architectural history at the Paris-Sorbonne University.
 He has also served as visiting professor at the University of Pennsylvania and at the Pratt Institute.
 His research has been supported by grants from the Center for Advanced Studies in the Visual Arts (CASVA), the Centre national de la recherche scientifique (CNRS) and the Getty Research Institute.